urschrei/pypolyline/README.md

 decoded_coords = decode_polyline(polyline, 5)
 ```

-Attempts to decode an invalid Polyline will return `[[NaN, NaN]]`
+Attempts to decode an invalid Polyline will return `util.EncodingError`
-Attempts to encode invalid coordinates will return `Couldn't decode Polyline`
+Attempts to encode invalid coordinates will return `util.DecodingError`

 ## How it Works
 FFI using `ctypes` and a [Rust binary](https://github.com/urschrei/polyline-ffi)